Plantar calluses occur when there is excessive pressure on the sole of the feet because of improper walking motion with ill-fitting shoes.

 Step 2 – Apply Lactic Acid On Affected Area

-After drying the feet get a lactic acid foot cream and apply it on the affected area.
+After drying the feet get a lactic acid foot cream and apply it to the affected area.
 Lactic acid works by breaking down the thick top layer of skin and increases the amount of moisture in the skin.
 In addition, it is a flexible collodion that forms a protective layer over the affected area.

 Apply this cream before going to bed as the body is in hyperactive regeneration mode while you are asleep.
 Therefore, it is important to apply this cream before going to bed.